-Television & SVOD sales in France and the United States totaled $\notin 19.8$ million in fiscal year 2021/2022, or 56% of revenue, compared with $\notin 19.0$ million in the previous financial year.
-These are driven by the French market and correspond to the release schedule for catalog films.
-In the 2021/2022 financial year, four windows of rights for a unit amount of more than $\notin 1$ million were opened (Anna, Valerian and the City of a Thousand Planets, Taxi 5 and Lucy) compared to two in the previous financial year.
+Television & SVOD sales in France and the United States totaled €13.3 million in the 2023/2024 financial year, or 38% of revenue, compared to €11.3 million in the previous year (an increase of 18%).
+They are driven by the French market and correspond to the opening of broadcasting rights windows for films in the catalog such as Anna, the Taken trilogy, the films Taxi or Coexist.

+Over the 2023/2024 financial year, no window of rights for a unit amount of more than €1 million was opened compared to one in the previous year (Valerian and the City of a Thousand Planets).

-International sales represented \in 8.9 million for the financial year, or approximately 25% of annual revenue, versus \in 12.1 million for the previous year.
-The revenues corresponded mainly to significant royalties received on the films in the catalog (mainly Lucy and the Taken trilogy), whereas the previous financial year also included the last deliveries of the films Kursk and Renegades in China.
+International sales represented €17.4 million for the financial year, or approximately 49% of annual revenue, versus €21.1 million for the previous year.
+The revenues mainly correspond to international deliveries of the film Weekend in Taipei, as well as the significant royalties received on the films in the catalog (mainly Lucy, Transporter 3 and Transporter 2, Taken 2 and Taken 3), although lower than in the previous financial year.